Black Codes (United States): South Carolina

 The next state to pass Black Codes was South Carolina, which had on November 13 ratified the Thirteenth Amendment—with a qualification that Congress did not have the authority to regulate the legal status of freedmen.
 Newly elected governor James Lawrence Orr said that blacks must be "restrained from theft, idleness, vagrancy and crime, and taught the absolute necessity of strictly complying with their contracts for labor".

 South Carolina's new law on "Domestic Relations of Persons of Color" established wide-ranging rules on vagrancy resembling Mississippi's.
 Conviction for vagrancy allowed the state to "hire out" blacks for no pay.
 The law also called for a special tax on blacks (all males and unmarried females), with non-paying blacks again guilty of vagrancy.
 The law enabled forcible apprenticeship of children of impoverished parents, or of parents who did not convey "habits of industry and honesty".
-The law did not include the same punishments for Whites in dealing with fugitives.
+The law did not include the same punishments for whites in dealing with fugitives.

-The South Carolina law created separate courts for Black people, and authorized capital punishment for crimes including theft of cotton.
-It created a system of licensing and written authorizations that made it difficult for Blacks to engage in normal commerce.
+The South Carolina law created separate courts for black people, and it authorized capital punishment for crimes that included theft of cotton.
+It created a system of licensing and written authorizations that made it difficult for blacks to engage in normal commerce.

 The South Carolina Code clearly borrowed terms and concepts from the old slave codes, re-instituting a rating system of "full" or "fractional" farmhands and often referring to bosses as "masters".